Cortisol Symptoms: Signs Your Cortisol Levels May Be Too High

 • Early morning waking before you feel ready

-Lifestyle Changes That Can Help Rebalance Cortisol
+Lifestyle Changes That Can Help Support Cortisol Balance

 Small, consistent habits can make a meaningful difference in how your body manages stress and cortisol production.
-Consider incorporating:

 Daily Rhythms and Sleep

-• Reducing screen exposure in the evening
+• Reduce screen exposure in the evening

 Nourishing Foods

-• Limiting caffeine, especially after midday
+• Limit caffeine, especially after midday

 Stress Management Techniques